Exposed (2016 film): Development

 On September 6, 2014, it was announced that Keanu Reeves and Ana de Armas would star together in the movie Daughter of God, after the identical news of April 4 for Eli Roth's Knock Knock, and that Reeves and Robin Gurland would be producers of the film.
 On November 7, Remark Films boarded on its first project to co-finance the film.
 On November 8, Mira Sorvino joined the film.
 The other cast include Christopher McDonald, Big Daddy Kane, Michael Rispoli, Laura Gómez.
 In December 2014, Carlos José Alvarez was set to score the film.

 Filming

 Principal photography began in early November 2014 in New York City.
 On November 26, filming was taking place in Brooklyn.

 Controversy

 The original story was a surreal bi-lingual drama, reminiscent of Pan's Labyrinth and Irreversible, that focused on child sexual abuse, violence against women, mass incarceration, and police violence committed under the pretense of the state's authority.
 However, the executives at Lionsgate Premiere thought they had been sold a Keanu Reeves cop-thriller.
-To increase the film's potential box office, during the editing process Lionsgate changed the story's focus to center on Reeves' character, and changed the film into a crime thriller.
-Gee Malik Linton is the director of the film, but is listed under the pseudonym of Declan Dale.
+To increase the film's potential box office, during the editing process, Lionsgate changed the story into a crime thriller centered on Reeves' character.
+Director Gee Malik Linton disagreed with the changes and demanded that his name be removed from the final cut, which lists the director under the pseudonym of Declan Dale.